Tshetrim/Secrets/README.md

 Level 4: hashing and salting passwords - using bcrypt

-Level 5: implementing cookie and session based authentication using Passport local
+Level 5: implementing cookie and session based authentication using passport-local and express-session

 Level 6: implement OAuth 2.0 - third-party login with Google, Facebook, and Twitter using their respective Passport.js strategies